Documents in this section contain information about Alberta's electricity legislation, policies and markets.

 Report by the AUC on the potential for application of smart grid in Alberta.
 (June 2011)

-Advanced Metering Study
+Advanced Metering Study and participants

 The Government appointed a Nuclear Power Expert Panel in 2008 to prepare a report on nuclear energy.
 In March 2009 the Panel released their report , in April Nuclear Power consultation began.
 It involved a workbook for public feedback, consultation results were compiled for the minister and released in December of 2009.